Joanna Howe: Anti-abortion activism

-Writing for The Sydney Morning Herald, Alexandra Smith described Howe as an "anti-abortion influencer" who was using "a Trump-style of politics" in her advocacy against the Cohn proposal.
-In the aftermath of Speakman's comments, Tory Shepherd of The Guardian reported that a number of state and federal MPs had received abusive messages after being targeted by Howe on social media.
-Prudence Flowers, a lecturer at Flinders University and member of the South Australian Abortion Action Coalition, said in The Conversation that Howe's posts on social media were "often adversarial", reflecting a broader shift of "Australian anti-abortionists" towards bolder and more confrontational language, downstream from the 2022 Supreme Court of the United States decision that overturned Roe v.
-Wade.
-Opinion pieces in The Catholic Weekly have defended Howe, with Ashleigh-Blaise Mills stating that Howe had received "cowardly attacks from left, right and centre" for her pro-life views.

-Howe assisted MP Sarah Game in drafting a bill to restrict abortions in South Australia after 23 weeks.
-The bill was defeated in November 2025 by a vote of eleven to eight in the Legislative Council.
-Lee, who had voted for Hood's proposal restricting abortion, voted against the Game bill.
-In the month leading up to the vote on the Game proposal, Howe spent $95,976 advertising through Meta, making her the third-largest spender in Australia on Meta advertising, behind UNICEF and Greenpeace Australia Pacific.
-Amidst the vote on the bill, Howe hosted a game on her website, encouraging followers to buy words and phrases at costs ranging between $1 and $70.
-She described the phrases as "the cliched, predictable and evil language used by pro-abortion politicians".
-The game served as a fundraiser for Howe's anti-abortion lobbying, with prizes including cash vouchers and dinner with Howe and her husband.
-Kyam Maher, the Attorney-General of South Australia, has stated that he plans to refer the game to Consumer and Business Services, citing concerns with lottery regulation compliance.
+In September 2025, Howe assisted independent MP Sarah Game to draft a bill to restrict abortions after 23 weeks; this was defeated in November 2025 by a vote of eleven to eight in the Legislative Council.
+Lee, who had previously voted for the previous proposal restricting abortion, voted against this bill.
+In the month leading up to the vote on the Game proposal, Howe spent on advertising through Meta, making her the third-largest spender in Australia on Meta advertising, behind UNICEF and Greenpeace Australia Pacific.
+She also hosted a fund-raising game on her website, encouraging followers to buy words and phrases that she described as "the cliched, predictable and evil language used by pro-abortion politicians".
+Prizes including cash vouchers and dinner with Howe and her husband.
+Kyam Maher, the Attorney-General of South Australia, stated that he would refer the game to Consumer and Business Services, citing concerns with lottery regulation compliance.

+In the lead-up to a rally planned for Sydney on 2 June 2026, at which One Nation MP Barnaby Joyce was scheduled to speak, Howe posted an image which she referred to as "twin babies Emma and Ruth", identified by experts as not human foetuses, but those of marsupials.
+The Guardian reported that a person claimed they had given this information to Howe as a hoax, to see if she would fact-check it.
+Howe responded in a TikTok video on 12 June, criticising Queensland Labor MP Nikki Boyd for calling her "manipulative".

+Howe has been described as adversarial both in person and online, where she has focused on digital mobilisation like petitions and emails, and she herself wrote "I'm not your nice pro-life Christian girl".
+Opinion pieces in The Catholic Weekly have defended Howe.

+Politics

+Howe was previously a member of the South Australian Labor Party, but was expelled after lobbying for One Nation at the March 2026 state election.
+In July 2026 it was revealed that Howe had spent nearly A$34,000 on campaigns aimed specifically at voters and MPs in the election (out of a total of over A$219,000 on her various campaigns), but had declared nil expenditure to the Electoral Commission of South Australia.
+Anthony Whealy, who chairs the Centre for Public Integrity, said that Howe appeared to have broken the South Australian law, which requires that individuals or organisations who spend over $5,000 on political campaigning during the official reporting period (in this case 9 months) are required to declare that money.